"That's your problem."

 - Magic: The Gathering:

-- In a rather roundabout avoidance of the trope, the giants of the Lorwyn/Shadowmoor megablock use epithets as decided by their dreams, leading to such names as Worldkiller, Relicsmasher, and Stoutarm.
-They then go on to follow said dreams.
+- In an unusual use of the trope, the giants of the Lorwyn/Shadowmoor megablock start out using this trope and end up averting it.
+When they wake from their centuries-long hibernations, they take epithets as decided by their dreams, leading to such names as Worldkiller, Relicsmasher, and Stoutarm.
+They then go on to follow said dreams, effectively earning their titles retroactively.

 - In the "Where in the World is Harry Potter" trilogy by Nonjon, one of the goblins' names is Crackhead.